htrefil/rkvm/README.md

 ## Setting up
 First, build the project and generate certificates.
 Client accepts certificates both in PEM and DER formats.
-You either need to run either of the programs as root or make `/dev/uinput` accessible by the user it runs as.
+On Linux, you either need to run either of the programs as root or make `/dev/uinput` accessible by the user it runs as.

-By default, the programs reads their config files from /etc/rkvm/{server,client}.toml, this can be changed by passing the path as the first command line parameter.
+By default, the programs reads their config files from /etc/rkvm/{server,client}.toml on Linux and C:/rkvm/{server,client}.toml on Windows, this can be changed by passing the path as the first command line parameter.

 The [example](example) directory contains example configurations and systemd service files.